 1. Take a website feedback survey

 Take in-the-moment feedback on your digital experiences with website surveys.
-It is the easiest way to ask for feedback on your website.
+It can be considered one of the most important stages of the B2B SaaS customer journey.
+It is also the easiest way to ask for feedback on your website.
 Embed a pop-up survey on your website or place a feedback button on the right panel to get consistent feedback.
 This will grab the attention of your visitors and increase the response rate.

-Gather maximum quantitative and qualitative feedback on your site by keeping your surveys short with only 1-3 questions and include only one open-ended question to get in-depth responses.
+Gather maximum quantitative and qualitative feedback on your site by keeping your surveys short with only 1-3 questions and including only one open-ended question to get in-depth responses.

 Here’s an efficient example of a CSAT and CES website survey.

-Great user experience makes it highly likely that your visitors buy from you and turns into customers.
+Great user experience makes it highly likely that your visitors buy from you and turn into customers.
 This takes us to the post-purchase survey.